1. Hike Volcán Barú

 The tradition of throwing beers and even coolers into the air, the saltadera, and the murga.
 And despite all this madness, it’s very peaceful.
 Panamanians know how to celebrate soccer win or lose, and this is one of the beautiful things about this stadium.

 It’s a true soccer festival.
 And one of the few places where everyone leaves their differences at the door and just lives the game.
 One of the keys of photography is to capture the essence of the moment.
-In soccer, it is the same since each moment can be the decisive one.
+Same with soccer, since each moment can be the decisive one.
 And there is no better place to live that moment than at the Rommel Fernández.

-P.D.
+P.S.
 Don’t have any illusion that Panama will win.
-It does not usually happen.
+It’s very unusual.